etherbiln/etherbiln/README.md

 ## Professional Experience
 ### Volunteer - Aug 2023- Currently Employed
-- **Open-Source Projects:** Actively contributed to various open-source projects, participating in software development processes, project management, progress monitoring, issue troubleshooting, and community engagement.
-- **Layer 2 Solutions:** Worked on Layer 2 solutions like Scroll, Linea, and Taiko, enhancing blockchain performance, and making transactions faster and more cost-effective.
-These innovative approaches have deepened my interest in blockchain technology and motivated me to develop projects in this field.
-Through these experiences, I have strengthened my collaboration and open communication skills.

-## Smart Contract Developer (Solidity)  -  06.2023 - 08.2024
-- **As a Smart Contract Developer at a private company**, I am dedicated to maximizing the opportunities offered by blockchain technologies by developing innovative solutions.
-I play an active role in all stages of the process, from the design and development to the implementation of smart contracts.
+I have actively contributed to various open-source projects and volunteered in software development processes.
+These experiences have equipped me with valuable expertise in project management and the different stages of development, including progress monitoring, issue resolution, and community engagement.
+My primary focus has been on smart contract development and optimization.
+Working on Layer 2 solutions such as Scroll, Linea, and Shardeum has allowed me to enhance blockchain performance, making transactions faster and more cost-effective.

+## Tools and Technologies Used

+- **Smart Contract Development:** Hardhat, Truffle, OpenZeppelin, Remix
+- **Blockchain Interaction:** Web3.js, Ethers.js
+- **Security and Testing:** Slither, Echidna
+- **Programming Language:** Solidity,JavaScript

 ## Social Media
 - **[LinkedIn](https://www.linkedin.com/in/yakup-bilen-911374239/)**